 U.S. and World News

-- Interest rates were little changed this week and the 5 year and 10 year U.S. Treasury Notes are now yielding 1.90% and 2.42%, respectively.
+- Interest rates rose quite a bit this week as odds of a Fed rate hike next week have all but hit 100%.
+The 5 year and 10 year U.S. Treasury Notes are now yielding 2.10% and 2.58%, respectively.

-- Initial jobless claims rose 5,000 from last week, coming in at 239,000.
+- Initial jobless claims bounced 20,000 higher from last week, coming in at 243,000.
 The Labor Department noted no special factors in the data.
-The four week moving average for claims now stands at 245,000 which is very close to a new 40-year low.
+The four week moving average for claims now stands at 237,000 which is a near a 40-year low.